-4.8.1.
-As detailed previously the Combined Authority is fully committed to diversity and equality.
+4.8.1 As detailed previously the Combined Authority is fully committed to diversity and equality.
 The Business Board has a published Diversity Statement which explains how it looks to ensure diverse representation at Board.

-CA Business Board Diversity Statement
+CPCA Business Board Diversity Statement

-4.9.
-Government Branding
+4.9 Government Branding

-4.9.1.
-The Combined Authority is committed to meeting Government branding guidelines for projects in its Local Assurance Framework.
+- 4.9.1 The Combined Authority is committed to meeting Government branding guidelines for projects in its Local Assurance Framework.
 This includes the branding guidance issued to LEPs for the Local Growth Fund.
 The correct branding and wording is used on the Business Board and subsidiary websites.
-Guidance will be produced for signage, social media, press notices and other marketing materials. for every Government funded projects
+Guidance will be produced for signage, social media, press notices and other marketing materials for every Government funded project. - 4.9.2 A summary of the Governance framework and checklist is set out in Appendix 3.